bcgov/common-hosted-email-service/app/README.md

 1. All node dependencies have been installed and resolved
 2. You have a Redis-compatible memory store available to connect to.
 3. Environment configurations have been set up
-4. You have a 'ches' psql database to connect to
+4. You have a 'ches' Postgres database to connect to

 ### Installation